ReaperMaga/reapermaga/README.md

 ### About me

-👋 Hello my name is Maga (my name comes from Russia and has nothing to do with any politics)
+👋 Hello my name is Maga (my name comes from Russia and has nothing to do with politics)

 🏠 <b>Location:</b> Austria 🇦🇹